sjbennett123/scottjbennett/content/saturday_dinner.md

 - keep setup if you can
 - budget for more than you think
 - if you can get a dishwasher
-- poepple wuit
+- people wuit
-- slowcookers intant pots
+- slowcookers and intent pots

 ## the point

-- share bounthyy
+- share bounty
-- connect with frineds
+- connect with friends
 - foster community
 - use your house
 - meatspace contact